warte67/SDOM/docs/extensible_factory.md

 - Factory will use these constructors to instantiate objects based on user input or configuration.

 ## Scripting and Configuration Choice
  - Lua is the preferred scripting/configuration format for object/resource creation.
  - Lua integrates cleanly with C++ via sol2, supports runtime scripting and live reconfiguration, and maps naturally to SDOM’s data shapes using tables.
-- Other data formats (e.g., JSON) can be supported via small adapters if needed, but Lua is first-class and recommended.
+ - Other data formats can be supported via small adapters if needed, but Lua is first-class and recommended.
  - Keep the Lua pathway robust and extensible; treat other formats as optional convenience layers.

 ## Resource Pointer (`resource_ptr`) Design